View Upcoming Events

 • Intrapersonal skills.
 The ability to recognize one’s emotions as they occur and the ability to exhibit self-control in emotional situations.

-This webinar is based on Emotional Intelligence: A Scientifically Proven Method for Developing the Skills of Success.
-This training program introduces the four essential aspects to honing this soft skill, and gives strategies for further development, helping people to confront issues, tackle problems, and manage change and stress with composure and clarity.
-Click here to learn more: Emotional Intelligence Customizable Course.
+This webinar is based on the popular training resource, Emotional Intelligence.
+This training program introduces the four essential components of honing this soft skill, and gives strategies for further development, helping people to confront issues, tackle problems, and manage change and stress with composure and clarity.

 Related Topics